DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

  `{path: String, cmd: String}`                                                                        | The path to the browser's executable (`path`) and command line parameters (`cmd`).
 The `cmd` property is optional.                                                     | [Local](../common-concepts/browsers/browser-support.md#locally-installed-browsers) and [portable](../common-concepts/browsers/browser-support.md#portable-browsers) browsers
 [BrowserConnection](browserconnection.md)                                                            | The remote browser connection.                                                                                                                                        | [Remote browsers](../common-concepts/browsers/browser-support.md#browsers-on-remote-devices)

 You can use different object types in one function call.
-If you call the method several times, all the specified sources are added to the test runner.
+If you call the method several times, all the specified browsers are added to the test runner.

 #### Using Browser Aliases